argoproj/argo-events/api/sensor.md

 <p>

-FileArtifact contains information about an minio in a filesystem
+FileArtifact contains information about an artifact in a filesystem

 </p>